csoeller/super-res-analysis-tool-installation-docs/Installing-PYME-etc-windows.md

 **NOTE**: This guide focuses on a python 3.X based install.
 Python 2.x based installs are discouraged as we are now well beyond the supported lifetime of python 2.X.

+Below we use Python 3.7, more recent Python versions seem to have a conda conflict on windows which we will investigate.
+On Mac, 3.8 has already been successfully used.

 ### Installation overview

 The complete install can be broken down into a few higher level steps as follows: